okami101/vuetify-admin/packages/docs/guide/crud/list.md

 Note that `VaList` will try to be synchronized on real time within query string in order to allow any bookmark or keep state on every browser refresh.
 All browsing action as paginate, filter and sorting will be updated into the URL query string.

 :::warning DISPLAY DATA
 `VaList` is only responsible for data iteration UI controls.
-You still need to display the data list on your own or use the providing `VaDataTable`.
+You still need to display the data list on your own or use the provided `VaDataTable`.
 :::

-## Data table
+## Data Table

 |> docgen data-table